OWASP/owasp-summit-2017/Outcomes/CISO/CISO-Round-Table.md

 **CISO Job**

-Every Company needs a CISO with Mandate and Resources

- - CISO should report:
+Every Company needs a CISO, and every CISO should have a strong mandate and adequate resources.
+The CISO should report:
   - 1st to The Board
-       - 2nd to C-Suite and Sub-committees (so there are no conflicts of interest)
+  - 2nd to C-Suite and sub-committees (so there are no conflicts of interest)

+The CISO should also possess the following qualities:

- - Centre of gravity skill set: Strong Business, Technical, Security skills and be transformation agent
+  - A centre of gravity skill set: strong business, technical, and security skills
+  - Ability to be an agent for transformation
- - Security is a business Function
+  - Understanding that security is a business function
- - Facilitates business acceptance of Risk
+  - Facilitates business acceptance of risk

 **What they need:**

   - Budget (that they control)
   - Mandate
   - Integrity of message
-  - Central Team (with seniors SMEs)
+  - Central team (with senior SMEs)
-  - Network of Security Champions
+  - Network of security champions
-  - Be involved in cross-function committees and roadmaps
+  - Presence on cross-functional committees and roadmaps

 **Top board requirements**

  - Current programmes status
  - Meeting regulatory requirements
- - Major Business Risks and Incidents
+ - Major business risks and incidents
  - Security asks

 **Top priorities for CISO**

  - Situational Awareness
  - Match risk appetite
- - Actionable Metrics and dashboards
+ - Actionable metrics and dashboards